stencila/dockta/README.md

 Docker is a good tool for creating reproducible computing environments.
 But creating truely reproducible Docker images can be difficult.
 Dockter aims to make it easier for researchers to create Docker images for their research projects.
 Dockter automatically creates and manages a Docker image for _your_ project based on _your_ source source code.

-> 🔧 Add a GIF of a console session similar to [this one](http://media.kennethreitz.com.s3.amazonaws.com/pipenv.gif) by Kenneth Reitz for Pipenv

 > 🦄 Features that are not yet implemented are indicated by unicorn emoji.
-Usually they have a link, like this [#2](https://github.com/stencila/dockter/issues/2), indicating the relevent issue where you can contribute to make the feature happen.
+Usually they have a link next to them, like this 🦄 [#2](https://github.com/stencila/dockter/issues/2), indicating the relevent issue where you can help make the feature a reality.
 It's [readme driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) with calls to action to chase after mythical vaporware creatures!
 So hip.

 <!-- Automatically generated TOC.
 Don't edit, `make docs` instead>